katmore/imdb-parse/README.md

 This project is not affiliated with IMDb, IMDb.com, Inc. or its affiliates ("IMDb").

-The goal of this project is to have an event based parser for IMDB alternative interfaces (plaintext files) available from http://www.imdb.com/interfaces
+The goal of this project is to have an event based parser for IMDb alternative interfaces (plaintext files) available from http://www.imdb.com/interfaces

 Description:

-A php script intended to be run via php-cli (actress-cli.php) parses an entire IMDB file from begining to end.
+A php script intended to be run via php-cli (actress-cli.php) parses an entire IMDb file from begining to end.
 It converts the data into instances of classes (objects).
 These classes are defined in the im-include folder, structured to be as simple as possible.
 An event is triggered when an object is "ready".
-"Ready" means the object has all the data possible to get from the IMDB file.
+"Ready" means the object has all the data possible to get from the IMDb file.
 In the im-config.php file, one or more folders with a set of php files with predefined filenames (such as actress-ready.php) can be indicated.
 At certain parsing 'events' (such as when the actress class is filled completly with all available data) the corresponding event file will be run; this is the means of registering a 'hook' to an event.

 Usage Steps: